niksilver/board-game-framework/README.md

 You don't need to worry about disconnecting, but you can if you like.

-You don't need to build your own server - there is currently one available to you at `bgf.pigsaw.org` - but if you would really like to, then you can
+You don't need to build your own server - there is currently an SSL server available to you at `bgf.pigsaw.org` - but if you would really like to, then you can
 [check out the server